billythegoat356/Berserker/README.md

 </p>

 <br>
-<strong>- The length of the hashes are pretty random and long</strong>
+<strong>- The length of the encrypted values are pretty random and long</strong>
 <br>
 <strong>- Not very strong encryption</strong>
 <br><br>